Trip World: Gameplay

 Yakopoo is able to shapeshift between three different primary forms at any time, these forms are manually activated by the player when desired.
 In his normal form, he is able to walk and to jump and can attack enemies by kicking them.
 When Yakopoo's ears transform into wings, he is able to fly in a limited way.
 This form doesn't allow to fly completely freely through a stage due to gravity, and since the player isn't able to change direction during flight, and Yakopoo always falls down when he touches a wall.
 In the third form, Yakopoo resembles a fish.
 While he can't move on the ground, the fish-like Yakopoo is able to swim well and attack enemies with foam in water.
-Beneath these three forms, Yakopoo also occasionally shapeshifts into other special forms which can't be manually activated or deactivated by the player.
-By picking up special power-ups, Yakopoo turns into forms such as Flower Yakopoo (stunning enemies with seeds) or Tail Yakopoo (tail attack with long range) for a short time.
+Beneath these three forms, Yakopoo also occasionally shapeshifts into other special forms for a limited time, by collecting special power-ups that otherwise can't be activated manually.
+Such as Flower Yakopoo (stunning enemies with seeds) or Tail Yakopoo (tail attack with long range) for a short time.

-The player's character has four health points and loses them by touching spikes or when being hit by enemy attacks.
+The player's character has four health points and loses them by touching spikes or when being hit by enemy attacks; they lose a life when all health points are gone.
 Unlike many other platform games, most of the enemies in Trip World don't hurt the player's character on touch.
 Many benign enemies will become violent if attacked by Yakopoo however.
 Most of them just push Yakopoo around when not angered, while other enemies are able to attack in certain manners and do so freely.
 All bosses are able to hurt Yakopoo.
-The player loses a life when all health points are gone.